duluca/minimal-mean/README.md

 # Minimal MEAN
 Easy to learn and use full-stack TypeScript with Angular 2

+See the live demo at https://mm.mod.bz/

+Looking for Angular 1.5 Material starter?
+See demo at http://ng15demo.thejavascriptpromise.com/ and get the source code at https://github.com/duluca/angular1.5-starter

 ## Getting Started
 Are you an absolute beginner or season veteran?
 Start your JavaScript journey today at http://thejavascriptpromise.com